Chapter 20. Endocrine System

 ○ Causes: Steroid intake, etc.

-○ Symptoms: Increased cortisol, central obesity, buffalo hump, moon face
+○ Symptoms: Increased cortisol, central obesity, buffalo hump, striae

 ○ Cushing’s Syndrome = ACTH-dependent + ACTH-independent